Dwarf Crape Myrtle

 Name: Clethra alnifolia

-Size: 3-5 feet tall and wide
+Size: Up to 8 feet tall and 6 feet wide

 Zones: 3-9